-What is the gst withholding tax?
+What is the gst withholding tax in covneyacing property purchases and sales?

 The payment of GST on purchase of certain real property provisions of the Taxation Administration Act 1953 are in force from 1 July 2018 and apply to all transactions which settle after that date.